hphelion/documentation/HP-Cloud-Fog-Binding-Object-Storage-Examples.md

         # creates a TempUrl to access sample.txt and access expires in 240 secs
         conn.get_object_temp_url("fog-rocks", "sample.txt", 240, "GET")

+11. Delete a file from an existing container

+        conn.delete_object("fog-rocks", "sample.txt")
+        conn.delete_object("fog-rocks", "another-sample.txt")

+12. Delete an existing container

+        # Note: a container needs to be empty before it can be deleted!
+        conn.delete_container("fog-rocks")

+###Using Object ACLs### {#UsingObjectACLsRequestLayer}

+To use object ACLs in the request abstraction layer, you need to have already been granted permission to access the objects or containers.
+(See the section on [Using Object ACLs](#UsingObjectACLsModelLayer) in the Model Layer section above for information on granting access.)

-11. Use the shared URLs to get the contents of a shared container:
+1. Use the shared URLs to get the contents of a shared container:

         conn2.get_shared_container(mydir.public_url)
          => #<Excon::Response:0x007fb03410d718 @body=[{"name"=>"sample.txt",